Welcome to Bloomington. Beware the leaves of three…and let them be.

 Poison Ivy Prevention

 The best means of prevention of poison ivy is avoidance of contact.
 Learn to recognize the appearance of local urushiol containing plants and keep yourself and pets from coming in contact with them.
 Avoid walking too closely to discharge from mowers, bush hogs, and weed trimmers.
 Do not expose skin or lungs to smoke from brush pile fires.
-Wear protective clothing and heavy vinyl gloves (Rubber or latex gloves are less effective) if you know you are likely to come in contact with poison ivy through work or recreational activity, or care for pets that are free to roam wooded or weeded areas.
-Some benefit with use of commercially prepared barrier creams such as Ivy Block has been documented.
+Wear protective clothing and heavy vinyl gloves (rubber or latex gloves are less effective) if you know you are likely to come in contact with poison ivy through work or recreational activity, or care for pets that are free to roam wooded or weeded areas.
+Some benefit with use of commercially prepared barrier creams such as Ivy Block (Bentoquatam) has been documented.
 Once, however, the sap gets on your skin, it soaks in quickly.
-If you wash with soap and cool water within 10-20 minutes of exposure, you may be able to prevent or at least lessen severity of the rash.
-Even washing up to one to two hours after exposure can be helpful.
+If you wash with mild soap and cool water within 10-20 minutes of exposure, you may be able to prevent or at least lessen severity of the rash.
+Even washing up to one to two hours after exposure may be somewhat helpful.
 Avoid overly vigorous scrubbing of skin which can worsen impending dermatitis.
 Fingernails should be washed carefully to remove resin that may remain under the nails and provide a means of ongoing contact w/body parts for weeks to come.

 Poison Ivy Treatment